 - Prevents entry of the pollen grains from the different plant’s species

-Stigma also consists of a tissue, enriched with extracellular polysaccharide matrix refers as the “Transmitting tissue”.
-The transmitting tissue assists the growing pollen tube present towards an ovule.
+Stigma also consists of a tissue enriched with an extracellular polysaccharide matrix called “Transmitting tissue”.
+The transmitting tissue assists the growing pollen tube towards an ovule.

-A stigma remains free or separated in the syncarpous gynoecium.
-Sometimes, stigma can be lobed, bilobed/bifid (Compositae family), trifid etc. Some are branched like the begonia species, and few are funnel-shaped like crocus species.
+Oppositely, a stigma remains free or separated in the syncarpous gynoecium.
+Sometimes, stigma can be lobed, bilobed/bifid (Compositae family), trifid etc. Some are branched like the begonia species, and a few are funnel-shaped like in crocus species.

-It is a stalk-like and a filamentous structure which acts as the joining element between stigma and an ovary.
-When pollen falls onto the stigma, it starts travelling down through the structure refers as style.
-A style originates from the basal whorl, i.e. Ovary.
+It is a stalk-like and filamentous structure that acts as the joining element between the stigma and the ovary.
+When pollen falls onto the stigma, they start travelling down through the structure called style.
+A style originates from the basal whorl, i.e. ovary.

-When style originates from the central base of the ovary, it refers as “Gynobasic”.
-Sometimes, these present at the right angle to an ovary axis.
-In a few flowers, the base of the style is slightly swollen and refers as “Stylopodium” which generally seen in the members belong to the family of Umbelliferae.
+The gynobasic style originates from the central base of the ovary.
+Sometimes, it may present at the right angle to an ovary axis.
+Some flowers have stylopodium style, which appears slightly swollen and generally exists in the Umbelliferae family members.

-It is the most crucial part of the gynoecium which contains the female gametes refers to as “Ovule”.
-If a gynoecium, lacks the part of the ovary, then it is meant to be sterile or parthenogenic.
-A pollen grain travels down from the style to the ovary and fuses with the ovule or megasporangia, to bring about the process of fertilization.
+It is the most crucial part of the gynoecium, which bears the female gametes or ovules.
+If a gynoecium lacks an ovary, then it is meant to be sterile or parthenogenic.
+A pollen grain travels down from the style to the ovary and fuses with the ovules or megasporangia to initiate fertilization.

 It encloses and protects the megasporangia that carry the megaspores.
-Ovary also provides nourishment to the developing ovule through the placental wall.
+The ovary also provides nourishment to the developing ovule through the placental wall.

 Classification of Ovary

-An ovary can classify into the following three types, with respect to its position in the flower.
+An ovary is classified into the following three types relative to its position in flower.

-Superior ovary: This kind of ovary is present above the attachment of the other flower parts.
+- A superior ovary is present above the attachment of the other flower parts.
 Thus, a flower that has a superior ovary will be termed a hypogynous flower.
 Example: Mustard.

-According to the number of chambers or locules, an ovary can classify into the following types:
+According to the number of chambers or locules, an ovary is categorized into the following types:

-Ovules also refer as “Megasporangium” that is located innermost to the ovary and destined to grow into a seed upon fertilization.
+Ovules or megasporangia are located innermost to the ovary and destined to grow into a seed upon fertilization.
 Ovule attaches to the placenta by the funicle.
-When an ovule gets lacks a funicle and gets directly connected to the placenta, then refer as “Sessile”.
-An ovule composes of the nucellus tissue, which encloses by the two integuments (inner and outer), contributing to the ovule structure.
+An ovule is considered sessile when it lacks a funicle and directly connects with the placenta.
+Nucellus tissues are enclosed by the two integuments (inner and outer), contributing to the ovule structure.